Geoffrey Malins: Circumnavigation

-In 1922, Malins was involved in an attempt to fly around the world, in a team including Wing Commander Norman Macmillan and led by Major Wilfred Blake.
+In 1922, Malins was involved in an attempt to fly around the world in a team that included Wing Commander Norman Macmillan and led by Major Wilfred Blake.
 The group flew successfully as far as India but no further.
 A follow-up attempt the following year was also unsuccessful.

-In November 1926, Malins commenced an attempt to journey round the world by motorcycle and sidecar accompanied by Charles Oliver.
-The pair rode bikes Malins nicknamed 'Pip' and 'Squeak'.
-Malins described the objects of the expedition as being "to create a record for, and demonstrate the reliability of British Motor Cycles, to investigate the position of British films in the various countries traversed; and to secure a film of the whole trip".
-Together with Jimmy Baxter, the pair set out from London travelling through Europe, the Middle and Far East, Australia, New Zealand, Fiji, Hawaii and San Francisco to New York.
+In November 1926, Malins started a journey around the world accompanied by Charles Oliver on a pair of on OEC 10hp 1000cc motorcycle and sidecars.
+The bikes were nicknamed Malins as 'Pip' and 'Squeak'.
+Malins described the objects of the expedition as being "to create a record for, and demonstrate the reliability of British Motor Cycles, to investigate the position of British films in the various countries traversed; and to secure a film of the whole trip"..
+The pair set out from London travelling through Europe, the Middle and Far East, Australia, New Zealand, Fiji, Hawaii and San Francisco to New York.
 The team returned successfully to London in December 1927.

 En route, Malins gave evidence to the Royal Commission on the Moving Picture Industry in Australia and "watched D.W.
 Griffiths [sic] at work directing scenes in an old Spanish setting".
 He also shot extensive footage of the trip and gave a series of lectures.
 Malins published an account of the motorcycle journey in 1931 entitled 'Going Further'.
 In the 1930s, Malins settled in South Africa.

 Personal life

 Malins married his first wife Caroline in March 1909.
 The couple had two children, Monica (born 4 June 1910) and Patricia (born 29 July 1914), but by 1917, their marriage had broken down and they were divorced in 1920.
 In April 1923, Malins married Gladys Mary Peterkin Mitchell (actress Ena Beaumont).
 The couple divorced in 1925.
 Thereafter, the latter became the wife of Malins' former flight partner, Norman Macmillan.
-In June 1933, Malins married his third wife Phyllis War, and they had one daughter.
+In June 1933, Malins married his third wife Phyllis Ward, and they had one daughter, June (born 1938).

-Malins died from cancer in Cape Town on 11 February 1940.
+Malins died from bowel cancer in Durban on 11 January 1940.